 - Cardiomyopathy (disease of the heart muscle)

-If haemochromatosis is suspected, the diagnosis can usually be confirmed by blood tests.
-The blood tests will check iron saturation (how much iron is in the blood) and serum ferritin levels (how much iron is stored).
+The diagnosis can usually be confirmed by blood tests.
+A blood sample is taken to check transferrin saturation (how much iron is in the blood) and serum ferritin levels (how much iron is stored).